JosephPolaski/small-shell/README.md

 **A lightweight custom shell written in C**

 -------------------------
 This is a project that I completed for my Operating Systems I class.
-It is a lightweight shell designed for linux.
+It is a lightweight shell designed for Linux.
 This documentation will give an overview of the shell and how to compile and run it.

 **Overview**
 ---
 -------
-This project was developed with Visual Studio Code on CentOS linux.
-The unique featuress of Smallsh are as follows:
+This project was developed with Visual Studio Code on CentOS Linux.
+The unique features of Smallsh are as follows:

 * Supports 3 custom commands for cd, exit and status.
 * all other commands with arguments fork a new process and are executed via execvp().